What Is an Aqueous Solution?

 What Is an Aqueous Solution: The Simple Answer

 So what is an aqueous solution?
 It simply means dissolved.
 Yes, the everyday concept of dissolving something.
 That’s it.
-Very specifically, it means that something has been dissolved in water.
+The aqueous solution definition means simply that something has been dissolved in water.
+The aqueous symbol is (aq).

 That might seem strange at first that dissolving something in water creates a whole new state of matter.
 This seems like Kurt Vonnegut’s (yet undiscovered) chemical ice-nine that changes water from it’s liquid state to solid ice, upon mere contact.
 Cat’s Cradle, in case you missed the Vonnegut reference, is a nonfiction classic from 1963.
 It’s a short, easy read and very funny.